Knee Pain While Walking: Causes, Solutions, and Expert Tips for Pain-Free Movement

 The irony?
 Walking both causes and prevents knee pain.
 Here’s the science:

-1. Osteoarthritis Reality: Post-40, cartilage cushioning joints wears down.
+1. Osteoarthritis Reality: After 40, cartilage cushioning joints wears down — one of the most common causes of knee pain while walking or climbing stairs.
 Without that slippery fluid, bone-on-bone friction sparks inflammation.

 2. Weight Connection: Every extra pound stresses knees with 4x the pressure.
 Losing just 5 lbs relieves 20 lbs of joint strain!